GlobalFishingWatch/gfwr/README.md

 ### Examples

-To get information of a vessel with MMSI = 224224000:
+To get information of a vessel with MMSI = 224224000 using the `support vessel` dataset:

 ``` r
 get_vessel_info(query = 224224000, search_type = "basic",
                 dataset = "support_vessel", key = key)
 ```

-To combine different fields and do fuzzy matching:
+To combine different fields and do fuzzy matching to search the `carrier vessel` dataset:

 ``` r
 get_vessel_info(query = "shipname LIKE '%GABU REEFE%' OR imo = '8300949'",